 How To Keep Your Sandwich Bread Fresh

-After looking through the bread aisle and finally choosing that perfectly soft sandwich bread, the last thing you want is for it to lose that soft, fresh bread texture.
-It is completely normal for bread to go stale or to mould over time (that just means it includes real ingredients) but there are a variety of ways you can make your tasty Backerhaus Sandwich Bread last longer, and we are here to share our top “Do’s and Don’ts” when storing your bread.
+That just means it includes real ingredients!
+But there are a variety of ways you can make your tasty Backerhaus Sandwich Bread last longer, and we are here to share our top “Do’s and Don’ts” when storing your bread.

 DO: Freeze Your Bread

-- If you know you won’t be able to finish half of your loaf, put the remaining bread in the freezer right away to keep it fresh.
+- If you know you won’t be able to finish half of your loaf, put the remaining bread in the freezer right.

 - No need to do anything fancy, simply tie your bread bag back up properly and place it in your freezer.